rangeman1/Find-RNA-Hairpins/README.md

-In this package RNA hairpin-loops can be identified.
+By using this package the RNA hairpin-loops can be identified.